Leniolabs/promptwizard/README.md

 ```bash
 lenio-ai-prompt-engineer YAML_FILE_PATH --env_path .env_FILE_PATH
 ```
+Respond 'Y' when asked if you want to continue.

 3. The evaluation result will be saved in an `output.json` file in the same folder as the YAML file.
 If you choose the Elo method for prompt evaluation, a scatter plot `scatter_plot.png` will also be saved in the same folder as the YAML file.
 A larger number of files will also be generated if you have indicated in your yaml file that you want to perform iterations.